 In accordance with the law of 23 December 2005 (the "Relibi Law"), as amended by the laws of 17 July 2008 and of 25 November 2014, on the introduction of a withholding tax on certain interest payments on savings income, interest payments made by Luxembourg paying agents (same definition as in the EU Savings Directive) to Luxembourg individual residents or to certain residual entities (same definition as in the EU Savings Directive) that receive or secure interest payments for the benefit of such individuals (unless such entities have opted either to be treated as UCITS recognised in accordance with the European Council Directive 85/611/EEC as replaced by the European Council Directive 2009/65/EC or for the exchange of information regime) are subject to a 10 per cent. withholding tax.
 Responsibility for the withholding of the tax will be assumed by the Luxembourg paying agent.
-On 29 February 2016, the Luxembourg government presented the main items of the envisaged 2017 tax reform.
-Amongst others, the government has announced its intention to increase the aforementioned withholding tax rate of the Law to 20 per cent. as from fiscal year 2017.

-The Proposed Financial Transaction Tax
+The Proposed Financial Transaction Tax ("FTT")

-On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common Financial Transaction Tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
-However, Estonia has since stated that it will not participate.
+On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").